VisualComputingLab/OpenZoo/install.md

 ~~~~~~
 use admin
-db.createUser( { user: "dbowner", pwd: "dbownpwd", roles: [ { role: "dbOwner", db: "admin" } ] } )
+db.createUser( { user: "dbowner", pwd: "dbownpwd", roles: [ { role: "root", db: "admin" } ] } )
 db.dropUser("dbowner")
 var schema = db.system.version.findOne({"_id" : "authSchema"})
 schema.currentVersion = 3
 db.system.version.save(schema)
-db.createUser( { user: "dbowner", pwd: "dbownpwd", roles: [ { role: "dbOwner", db: "admin" } ] } )
+db.createUser( { user: "dbowner", pwd: "dbownpwd", roles: [ { role: "root", db: "admin" } ] } )
+use openzoo
+db.createUser( { user: "dbadmin", pwd: "dbozpwd", roles: [ {role: "readWrite", db: "openzoo"} ] } )
 use testdb
 db.createUser( { user: "dbadmin", pwd: "dbpwd", roles: [ {role: "readWrite", db: "testdb"} ] } )
 ~~~~~~

-We create an initial user, we set the authSchema version, we drop the user and then recreate the *dbowner* user (please use a different password) with the role dbOwner.
+We create an initial user, we set the authSchema version, we drop the user and then recreate the *dbowner* user (please use a different password) with the role *root*.
+Please keep in mind that a user with the root role has every possible access right to every database, so please use it with caution.
-This user can do anything with any database on the server.
-It is intended for general database administration and will not be used by OpenZoo.
-Please use it with caution.
+It is intended for general database administration (e.g. creating users for new databases) and will not be used by OpenZoo.

+The next two lines create an *openzoo database*, known as *blackboard* and a user with read/write rights on that database.
+Please use your own names for the user and, of course, a different password.
+This database will be used for storing and exchanging topology parameters.
+The database name and the credentials will be used by the OpenZUI application.

 The last two lines create a *testdb database* and a user with read/write rights on that database.
 Please use your own names for the database, the user and, of course, a different password.